sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 {{< bigtext >}}***HTTP/3 isn't the future.
 It's the present.***{{< /bigtext >}}

 Every time I mention HTTP/3 there's always someone who pops up who's completely unaware that it even exists, thinks that it's some minor change or thinks that supporting HTTP/3 is cargo cult behavior.
-If that last point didn't make sense to you, good.
-I think the phrase "cargo cult" has been so misused in the tech industry that it has become useless.
-Anyway, every web developer should probably know that HTTP/3 exists because HTTP/3 is a giant change.
+Every web developer should probably know that HTTP/3 exists because HTTP/3 is a giant change.
 HTTP/3 abandons TCP in favor of a channel-aware UDP-based protocol called QUIC.
 To me, ***this feels important!*** This feels like people need to be talking about it, doing more experiments around QUIC, and writing more tooling, security analysis and benchmarks.
 QUIC has the potential to dethrone TCP as the reliable layer 4 protocol.
+This is a big deal.

 Why should you care about HTTP/3 if you're not a big nerd who likes learning about network protocols?
 Because it promises to bring a lot of advantages: faster page loads, smoother video streaming, and more resilient connections.
 Plus, I think web developers need to know about the foundations of their profession.
 And this foundation has been changing.
 Rapidly.